Azure/azureml-examples/README.md

 ## Prerequisites

 1. An Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.
 Try [Azure Machine Learning](https://aka.ms/AMLFree).
-2. Familiarity with Python and [Machine Learning concepts](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture).
+2. Familiarity with Python and [Azure Machine Learning concepts](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture).

 ## Installation